onestardao/WFGY/Polaris/experiments/README.md

 The purpose of this page is simple:

-You should be able to understand what these experiments are testing, why they matter for AI cost, what the public evidence packages represent, and what the current results can and cannot claim, without downloading any ZIP file first.
+You should be able to understand what these experiments are testing, why they matter for AI cost, what the public evidence packages represent, how to inspect or rerun the Colab notebooks, and what the current results can and cannot claim.

-The ZIP files are mainly for people who want to reproduce, research, audit, or inspect the public evidence records.
+The published ZIP files contain the public evidence records.

+The Colab notebooks are companion notebooks for inspection, reproduction attempts, and report generation.

 Official repository: